 Our yoga community is special!
 I can honestly say that the people you see when you come to a yoga class at Grace Yoga are unique.
-I know there are friendly people at other yoga studios, but in most cases, you wont get more than a nod from them.
-At Grace Yoga, people introduce themselves and welcome new comers.
+I know there are friendly people at other yoga studios, but in most cases, you won’t get more than a nod from them.
+At Grace Yoga, people introduce themselves and welcome newcomers.
 When a person has missed class, other students inquire about the missing friend.
-There is a strong, supportive feel to our classes where everyone is dong their best, and that is enough.
+There is a strong, supportive feel to our classes.
+Everyone is doing their best, and that is enough.
 But is that why we go to yoga classes?
-Yoga is a journey from the self to the Self, it isn’t social time…or is it?
+Yoga is a journey from the self to the Self.
+It isn’t social time…or is it?

 There are many benefits to going to a studio for a yoga class

-I am a yoga teacher, so I might have an opinion that is a bit bias, but I think that going to a yoga class is one of the best options for improving health and wellbeing.
+I am a yoga teacher, so I am a bit biased, but I think that going to a yoga class is one of the best options for improving health and well-being.
 When you go to a yoga class, you have the benefit of having a well-trained set of eyes watching over you to help keep you safe and on the right track.
-I am not sure about classes elsewhere, but at Grace Yoga you will get a well-rounded practice with poses to address the many parts and pieces of you, helping you become more balanced and healthy.
+At Grace Yoga you will get a well-rounded practice with poses to address the many parts and pieces of you, helping you become more balanced and healthy.

 Another unsung benefit from going to a class is the ability to learn from the mistakes (and questions) of others.
-You might hear a direction to correct someone else’s imbalance, you try it out and have one of those ‘yoga ahaas’.
+You might hear a direction to correct someone else’s imbalance; you try it out and have one of those ‘yoga ahaas’.
 One other BIG benefit was mentioned above; you are seen.
 The other students see you, and they are happy you are there.
 Your teacher sees you and is happy you are there.
 When we feel like we are a part of something, we are more likely to keep it going.
-One of the worse feelings is when you walk into a room and then walk out again and nobody notices.
-You feel alone when you are not seen, but that is not how we do it at Grace Yoga.
+One of the worst feelings is walking into a room and then out again and nobody notices.
+You feel alone when you are not seen, but that is not how we do things at Grace Yoga.

 Using A Yoga Video Could Be Good, Right?

-With all the staying home that we are doing now, I have had some requests for videos.
+With all of the staying home that we are doing now, I have had some requests for videos.
 Out of all your options, I think videos are the worst.
 If you really want to get stuck in a rut, and potentially hurt yourself, videos are the way to go.
-With a video (especially if you use the same video over and over) you are not varying the poses enough, and you do not get a balanced, well-rounded practice.
-You don’t have the benefit of a well-trained set of eyes to help keep you safe.
+With a video (especially if you use the same video over and over) you are not varying the poses enough.
+You do not get a balanced, well-rounded practice.
+There isn’t the benefit of a well-trained set of eyes to help keep you safe.